 The danger of untreated psychosis

 When he was as young as 5 years old, Gionfriddo’s son, Tim, showed early signs of psychosis.
-At that time, diagnosis of the disease was not common in children at such a young age.
-Tim’s struggle with the disease grew along with him.
+At that time, diagnosis was not common in children at such a young age.
+Tim’s struggle with psychotic symptoms grew along with him.
 As he got older he struggled to stay out of trouble.
 He had a hard time following rules and ended up suspended, expelled, and in and out of jail.
 Tim is now 32 years old and lives on the streets of San Francisco.
 Gionfriddo believes that Tim’s experience could have been different if there had been early detection of psychosis.
 He wants to help others have a different experience than Tim has had.

 Why early detection matters